Summer Fellowship Funding

-Students accepted for CPGC Fellowships receive taxable stipends to support their summer internship and learning experiences.
-The standard rate for Fellowship support is $4,000, based on the assumption of an 8 to 10-week fellowship working, learning, and serving 30 - 40 hours per week.
+Students accepted for CPGC Fellowships receive taxable stipends to support their summer internship and learning experiences (except for students who work on campus*).
+With the exception of students working on campus for Haverford College, the standard rate for Fellowship support is $4,000, based on the assumption of an 8 to 10-week fellowship working, learning, and serving 30 - 40 hours per week.
 The following variations may occur as circumstances warrant.

 Amount of service and learning is closest to: